 chrisdixie1 / YouTube

-After the news broke that traditional country artist Daryle Singletary passed away on Monday morning (February 12), the country music community was left in shock.
+After the news broke that traditional country artist Daryle Singletary passed away on February 12, the country music community was left in shock.
 McAplin Entertainment was the source that confirmed the news, writing, “Completely heartbroken to learn of the passing of our friend Daryle Singletary this morning.“

 Singletary was admired by artists young and old for his pure country sound and devotion to the classics.
 While the earlier years of his career were dedicated to his own music, Singletary focused on cover material throughout the early 2000s.
 He released a total of three cover albums during that time, all of which contained his renditions of some of the most beloved country classics.